top of page

 Jun 257 min read

-A historic 1950 gathering on Hulhule Island featuring Amin Didi and John Kotelawala, Prime Minister of Ceylon, engaged with a delegation...
+A historic 1950 gathering on Hulhule Island featuring Amin Didi and John Kotelawala, Minister of Transport and Works for Ceylon ,...

 Ibrahim Rasheed